 E.H: First, we select bamboo from the river valleys and mountains of the islands of Bali and Java in Indonesia.
 We harvest from clumps that, once established, grow a new generation of shoots each year.
 It takes just a few months for a new bamboo shoot to reach its full height, and in three years it becomes timber.

-Due to termites and powder post beetle infestations, we treat our bamboo with a boron solution that renders the bamboo indigestible to insects.
+Due to termites and powder post beetle infestations, we treat our bamboo with a boron solution with help from experts, like Raleigh termite control, that renders the bamboo indigestible to insects.
 The solution is reused in a closed-loop system ensuring minimal impact on the immediate ecosystem.

 Related article: ” H2O STORIES: THE MAN WHO BUILDS HOUSES WITH WATER”

 For our design process, we first create structural models made of hand-whittled bamboo sticks, which then will be replicated into 3D models.
 Our architects and engineers study the models in depth to ensure structural integrity and longevity.

 The most important part of Ibuku´s process is construction.
 We are very proud of having a great team of skilled bamboo craftsmen, many of whom are descended from generations of wood and stone carvers.
 We also design furniture and interiors for each home.
 Our talented craftsmen transform poles of bamboo into floors, walls, baskets, beds, chairs, kitchen, ceilings, stairs and tables.